 Thank you in advance for staying in touch (we love hearing from you), postponing or rescheduling your tour if necessary and your patience.

-In light of COVID-19, our Winter and Spring tours will take all the necessary steps to keep our guests and guides safe and healthy.
+In light of COVID-19, our Spring and Summer tours and treks will take all the necessary steps to keep our guests and guides safe and healthy.